AxelUser/maltsev.space/src/posts/012-fast-lookup-for-4-slot-buckets/index.md

 We XOR to zero-out matching bytes, then use the bit-twiddling trick to see if any byte is zero.

-In benchmarks, this cut both negative and positive lookup time almost *in half* compared to the byte-array version.
-Readability certainly took a hit, but at least I can justify it with real performance.
+The benchmarks confirmed this bit-twiddling exercise was well worth the effort.
+Positive lookup times were nearly **cut in half** and negative lookups **more than halved** compared to the original byte-array implementation.
+It's a significant leap over the shifting version, too.
+While readability certainly took a hit, the raw performance gain is a trade-off I’m ok with.

 <Scrollbox>